rUngruh/PreferenceAnalysis/README.md

 ## Citation
 Robin Ungruh, Alejandro Bellogín, and Maria Soledad Pera.
 2025.
 The Impact of Mainstream-Driven Algorithms on Recommendations For Children.
-In _European Conference on Information Retrieval_
+In _European Conference on Information Retrieval_.

 # Reproducibility Code